 The 'Don't Let It Loose' campaign creates awareness that releasing aquarium pets, plants, live food, or water is not only damaging to our environment and economy, but it is also illegal.
 Some of the most serious invasive species were originally sold as pets or plants for aquariums and water gardens.
 The pet trade industry can be huge allies in promoting this messaging.

-The AISC would like to work with the pet trade industry to pilot a 'Don't Let It Loose' Pet Store Recognition Project, which would provide pet stores and their staff with training materials, educational resources for staff and customers as well as recognition of the pet stores from the AISC that pledge to distribute 'Don't Let It Loose' information.
-Please email email@example.com for any questions.
+The AISC is working with the pet trade industry to pilot a 'Don't Let It Loose' Pet Store Recognition Project, which provides pet stores and their staff with training materials, educational resources for staff and customers as well as recognition of the pet stores from the AISC that pledge to distribute 'Don't Let It Loose' information.

 If you are a pet store or work in the pet trade industry and would like to participate or know more information about the 'Don't Let It Loose' Pet Store Recognition Project, please email email@example.com.